Justia Lawyer Rating

 The following reported decision from the Second Appellate District, Division Six (Ventura), exemplifies one such legal effort exposed for all that is perhaps wrongly encouraged by a motion to vacate under Penal Code § 1473.7(a)(1).

-As the reader may be aware, § 1473.7(a)(1), a person no longer in criminal custody may file a motion to vacate a conviction or sentence where “[t]he conviction is legally invalid due to a prejudicial error damaging the moving party’s ability to meaningfully understand, defend against, or knowingly accept the actual or potential adverse immigration consequences of a conviction or sentence.”
+As the reader may be aware, under § 1473.7(a)(1), a person no longer in criminal custody may file a motion to vacate a conviction or sentence where “[t]he conviction is legally invalid due to a prejudicial error damaging the moving party’s ability to meaningfully understand, defend against, or knowingly accept the actual or potential adverse immigration consequences of a conviction or sentence.”

 “A successful section 1473.7 motion requires a showing, by a preponderance of the evidence, of a prejudicial error that affected the defendant’s ability to meaningfully understand the actual or potential immigration consequences of a plea.